abhirockzz/redisearch-tweet-analysis/blog.md

 You will learn how to:

 - Work with RediSearch indexes
-- Use new Redis 2.0 feature to create data in way that is seamlessly indexed by RediSearch
 - Use different RediSearch data types such as `TEXT`, `NUMERIC`, `TAG` etc.
 - How to build an application to expose RediSearch capabilities
 - How to deploy the service components to Azure with just a few commands